 - Diet plan that decreases inflammation in the gut and reverses leaky gut.

 - Lifestyle: eliminate toxins, get the right exercise, and stress management.

 Are you interested in learning more?

 As I mentioned earlier, thyroid health issues caused me infertility until I realized what was wrong.
 But even then, I did not truly feel better until I took an integrative approach and changed my diet and lifestyle.
 So, whether you have Hashimoto’s or suspect you may, I’d love to help.
-Reach out to me and let’s get started on the road back to reclaim your health.
+Reach out to me and let’s get started on the road back to reclaiming your health.

-During a consultation, we’ll figure out:
+During a consultation, we’ll figure out the following:

 - If your thyroid function is outside of the optimal range

-- And if so — which medication is right for you (i.e. is Synthroid best, or might Armour be a better option?)
+- And if so — which medication is right for you (i.e., is Synthroid best, or might Armour be a better option?)

 - The root cause of thyroid antibodies and autoimmunity through advanced functional medicine testing.